surh/grins/detection/README.md

 The second step of the pipeline consists in running the nextflow script `GRINS_detection_from_BOWTIE.nf`.

-For running this script we must first create a directory with the antiSMASH-annotated genomes in genbank format.
+For running this second part we must first create a directory with the antiSMASH-annotated genomes in genbank format.
 This is easy to do for one genome, but can become unwieldy as their number increases.
 The following bash commands will create a directory with all the genomes from the previous